Maria Shipley

 Enjoy taking a pictorial stroll through a beautiful Faroese home.

-Hej Føroyar: dagur 3 “Message in a Bottle”
+Hej Føroyar: dagur 3 “Message in a Bottle” on the Faroe Islands

 A few years ago I had bought a plastic bottle at the Baltic Sea meant for sending a message per postal service or by water.
 Nevertheless, as it happens with souvenirs sometimes, it just lay around.